 Neil Hamblen, owner of Meatmaiden steakhouse in Melbourne, says that OpenTable’s Reporting gives him data insights that help him adapt, refine and shape the success of his business.

 “OpenTable is an intuitive system that actually understands hospitality and the idea that one rule can’t always apply,” he explains.
 “The system also understands the need to maximise bookings while still delivering an awesome guest experience — and always helps you get there.”

-Here are three ways you can use OpenTable’s Reporting to add revenue to your business:
+Here are five ways you can use OpenTable’s Reporting to add revenue to your business:

 1. Maximise capacity